 - what is considered to be a casual employee

 How will you attract staff?

-While there is no one size fits all approach to attracting staff, starting to think and plan about ‘what if’ scenarios will help you prepare and adapt for these situations as they pop up.
+While there is no 'one size fits all' approach to attracting staff, starting to think about and plan for ‘what if’ scenarios will help you prepare and adapt for these situations as they pop up.
 This should also include what you will do if you can’t attract the number of staff needed.
 Can you implement temporary customer/sales limits or limit your product/service range on offer to help you manage demand?

 What is a casual employee?

 A casual employee is someone who only works on an ‘as needs’ basis.
 While there is no set definition of what a casual employee is, they are generally regarded as someone who:

 - doesn’t have guaranteed or regular working hours

 - doesn’t receive entitlements like sick leave or annual leave

 - is not required to provide a minimum notice period before leaving their employment (unless specified in the relevant award)